RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 A_{k, cont.} = B - N_{k}(1 - p)
 \end{equation}

 obtained by minimizing expected value of the squared difference.
-This result implies the number of molecules made should compensate for the average number of molecules lost.
+This intuitively implies the number of molecules made should compensate for the average number of molecules lost.
 Unfortunately, analytically solving for the average error is difficult, and one must use numerical simulations.
-For the details of this solution, see the folder "Theoretical Results".
+For the proof, see folder "Theoretical Results".

 Because this system is a markov chain, there is no increase in predicting future values of molecules given we know the current number of molecules.
-However, if our controller does not observe the most recent value of the abundance, but instead a lagged history of molecular abundances (while simultaneously receiving error estimates based on the current but invisible value), this markov property does not hold, and observing large histories of the current molecule may result in increased performance.
+However, if our controller does not observe the most recent value of the abundance, but instead a lagged history of molecular abundances (while simultaneously receiving error estimates based on the current but invisible value), the markov property does not hold, and observing large histories of the current molecule may result in increased performance.

 Such controllers are difficult to analytically solve for.
-Instead, we implement a reinforcement learning algorithm to learn a near-optimal controller for us.
+Instead, we implement a reinforcement learning algorithm to learn a near-optimal controller.

 ## Near Optimal Controllers with Reinforcement Learning

 Reinforcement learning is a branch of machine learning concerned with teaching agents to solve problems by providing them with rewards and punishments based off performance.
-We will use it here to create a controller that will take in as input a history of the past molecular observations, and output the number of molecules it believes should be added into the system at this timestep.
+We use it here to create a controller that will take in as input a history of the past molecular observations, and output the number of molecules it believes should be added into the system at this timestep.

 ### Environment